 A pair of dice is a must-have if you are looking for math manipulative.
-Especially if you are looking for something stashed in the back of our cabinets or laying around the house.
+Especially if you are looking for something stashed in the back of our cabinets or lying around the house.
 Mathematical operations are taught through this.
 Just roll two dice, ask the student to add the values appearing on the two dice to get the sum, and for subtraction, take the values on the two dice and subtract to get the difference.
 Some teach place value through dice as well.

 You see, there are endless possibilities for learning through a pair of dice.
-Learning Advantage took the same concept and blend it with the decimals.
+Learning Advantage took the same concept and blended it with the decimals.
 Yes.. you are right!
 Instead of numbers up to 6, these dices have decimal numbers as the dice values.
 Not only this, the whole pack has dice with up to thousandth place value, so there is a lot to learn.
 Each die is ten-sided so students can generate every possible number between 0 and 9, 999, 999.
 999.

 2. Number Line Activities

 Decimal Ruler is even though a good manipulative but has limited use.
 It can be hard to explain negative values to young learners through it.
 Number Line board activities can be considered as an extension of the use of a ruler as a decimal manipulative.
 Not only decimals, but the Number line is also a complete all-rounder package to have on-hand experience with different mathematical concepts.

 Other than decimals and fractions, this activity is also helpful in teaching odd & even numbers, greater than, less than, addition, subtraction, skip counting, multiple additions, tiding numbers, place value, reversibility, multiplication, and absolute value.

 1. Decimal Tiles

 In our previous post on manipulatives, we talked about fraction tiles.
 These are really helpful in improving a child’s memory of fractions.
-Decimal Tiles play a similar role, but for decimals.
+Decimal Tiles play a similar role but for decimals.
 Memorizing some of the decimals on tips is important, especially if you are going to give any competitive examination where timing is everything.